 While it may have earned a blink-and-you'll-miss-it cameo in National Lampoon’s Vacation nearly four decades ago, over the years Big Fish Supper Club fell into a state of extreme disrepair and, in 2009, ended up landing on a list of “Minnesota’s 10 Most Endangered Places.”
 Lucky for us, Al and Amy Hemme swooped in to restore the roadside attraction a year later.
 Whether you decide to dine and/or stay here, be sure to swing by for one of the region’s most iconic photo ops.

 Don’t get the wrong idea; forest bathing is more of a mindful metaphor than a suds-optional situation.
 A revered stress reliever in Japan since the ‘80s, shinrin-yoku has become a popular outdoor pastime in recent years, as more and more people worldwide realized they needed to drop their devices — for an afternoon, at least — and get back in touch with nature.
-And what better place to dip your proverbial toes than the first National Forest east of the Mississippi?
-Not to mention the nearby Lost 40 Scientific and Natural Area up north, which features an old-growth pine forest that loggers overlooked in the late 1800s.
+And what better place to dip your proverbial toes than the first National Forest east of the Mississippi and the nearby Lost 40 Scientific and Natural Area up north, which features an old-growth pine forest that loggers overlooked in the late 1800s.

 Also of note near the Chippewa National Forest is Tianna Country Club, which celebrates its centennial this year.
 Pay extra close attention to its second hole, a well-manicured wonder that was voted the state’s very best by WCCO viewers.
 Norway Beach Resort is another regional fav that’s aged gracefully since 1922.
 Owner Jimmy Williams is currently in the midst of renovating its well-reviewed cabins to make them ADA-compliant so “every person young or old [can] be introduced or reintroduced to the beautiful outdoors.”

-Norway Beach’s cabins and pontoon boats can be booked directly here.
 A recreation area under the same name is also nearby.
 Stop by its visitor center to check out a historic 1936 building that stands as a tribute to the log-and-stone-splitters who originally built it.